-As work at the waterfront became more plentiful, hundreds more Irishmen and women arrived from Europe, settling on the near West Side in and around today's Flats.
+As work at the waterfront became more plentiful, hundreds of more Irish immigrants arrived from Europe, settling on the near West Side in and around today's Flats.
 St. Malachi's, still an Irish parish, was the centerpiece of that neighborhood.

-Cleveland still holds many reminders of those early settlers, in the many Irish surnames, the annual St. Patrick's Day celebrations, and our many Irish pubs.
+Cleveland still holds many reminders of those early settlers in the many Irish surnames, the annual St. Patrick's Day celebrations, and many Irish pubs.

 04 of 17

-Early German residents in Northeast Ohio mostly came from eastern states, descendents of those who came to the United States during the American Revolution.
+Early German residents in Northeast Ohio mostly came from Eastern states, descendants of those who came to the United States during the American Revolution.

-The construction of the Ohio-Erie Canal in the 1830s brought an influx of first generation Germans, many of whom settled in today's Tremont neighborhood, on Lorain St. in Brooklyn, and around Superior and Central Avenues on the east side.
-Early German immigrants were skilled craftsmen, brewers, jewelers, tailors, among other occupations.
+The construction of the Ohio-Erie Canal in the 1830s brought an influx of first-generation Germans, many of whom settled in today's Tremont neighborhood, on Lorain Street in Brooklyn, and around Superior and Central avenues on the East Side.
+Early German immigrants were skilled craftsmen, brewers, jewelers, and tailors, among other occupations.

 05 of 17